jacobproffer/wopr/README.md

-# wopr
+# WOPR

-Command line version of WOPR, which is mentioned in the film WarGames.
+Command line version of WOPR, which is mentioned in the film WarGames, built with Ruby.